decentraland/documentation/content/creator/sdk7/interactivity/input-modifiers.md

 ## Freeze the player

 You can freeze the player so that none of the input keys can move the avatar.
 This can be useful for many game mechanics.
-It's also a good practice to freeze a player while performing an important animation that shouldn't be interrupted by movement, or while a virtual camera points away from the avatar and you don't want the player to move blindly.
+It's also a good practice to freeze a player while performing an important animation that shouldn't be interrupted by movement, or while a [Virtual Camera]({{< ref "/content/creator/sdk7/3d-essentials/camera.md" >}}) points away from the avatar and you don't want the player to move blindly.

 Use the `InputModifier` component on the `engine.PlayerEntity` to prevent the player's inputs from affecting the avatar's locomotion.
 The avatar will remain still, the player will only be able to rotate the camera.